-Given the success of Elevate 2018 and the high ratings from attendees on the conference venue, we have decided to host Elevate 2019 at the Sheraton Society Hill in Philadelphia again.
+Given the success of Elevate 2018 and the high ratings from attendees on the conference venue, we have decided to host Elevate 2019 at the Philadelphia Marriott Old City (rebranded from Sheraton Philadelphia Society Hill Hotel) in Philadelphia again.
 Come and join us at Elevate 2019 to experience:

 This was the second time that Appeon had hosted a PowerBuilder user conference on their own, and once again I thought it went extremely well, even better than the prior year.
 As with the prior year, attendance was good and quite diverse... - by Bruce Armstrong

-Sheraton Philadelphia Society Hill hotel is moments away from the Independence Hall, the Liberty Bell, the National Constitution Center and Penn's Landing.
+Philadelphia Marriott Old City (rebranded from Sheraton Philadelphia Society Hill Hotel) is moments away from the Independence Hall, the Liberty Bell, the National Constitution Center and Penn's Landing.
 Enjoy the convenience the hotel brings to you and take in all Elevate 2019 has to offer.

 Book your room with our special discount rate as soon as possible.